cae-west/PagebyPage-API/docs/tutorials/track-progress.md

 ## Update a journal entry page number

-Updating the page number of an existing journal entry requires the use of the `PATCH` method to modify the [journal entry](../api/journalEntries.md) resource in the service.
+Updating the page number of an existing journal entry requires the use of the `PATCH` method to update the [journal entry](../api/journalEntries.md) resource in the service.

 To update a journal entry page number: